SwiftAgent

 Guardrail

-Declarative Step-level security policies using .guardrail { } modifier.
+Declarative step-level security applied via .guardrail { } modifier.
+Guardrails inherit from parent to child.

 .guardrail {